OpenNebula/docs/source/operations_guide/references/template/template.rst

 * list of OpenNebula infrastructure objects (cluster, hosts, datastores, virtual networks) to deploy with overrides to the global defaults above.

 * list of OpenNebula virtual objects (images, templates, vnet templates, marketplace apps, service templates).
-Refer to :ref:`this<ddc_virtual>` for more information.
+Refer to :ref:this<ddc_virtual> for more information.

 Example: